Create a certificate profile with DigiCert Trust Assistant

 Authentication method

-Select one of the following authentication methods depending on the authentication requirement for your organization needs:
+Select one of the following authentication methods depending on the authentication requirement for your organization's needs:

 DigiCert ONE Login - Authenticates users through a single sign-on service enabled in Account Manager.
-Auto-enroll and renew is only supported for this method.
+For this method, both manual and auto-enrollment and renewal are supported.
 For more details, see About DigiCert ONE login profile.

 Auto-enroll/renew certificates - Select to allow automatic certificate issuance and renewal.